 Trainee Clinical Psychologist

-Prior to training, I worked in assistant psychologist roles within adult and older people's mental health services.
-I was also a research assistant evaluating a pilot programme embedding psychological services within the Oral and Maxillofacial Trauma Department at the Royal London Hospital.
+Prior to training I worked as an Assistant Psychologist in adult mental health, older peoples' services and a specialist anxiety and trauma service.
+I also carried out research, evaluating a pilot psychology service within the Oral and Maxillofacial Trauma Department at the Royal London Hospital.

 Publications and presentations